thatoneguyfromutah/PotClock/README.md

 TestFlight Beta:
 https://testflight.apple.com/join/ivCR0RIe

-Please use this code for inspiration, but do not simply copy and paste per say, plagiarism is not cool.
+Use this code for inspiration, but do not simply copy and paste per say, plagiarism is not cool.